kjetilfjellheim/electronics_projects/github-pages/source/amplifiers/inverting/index.html.md

 meta:
   - name: description
-    content: Non inverting amplifier
+    content: Inverting amplifier

 ---

-# Non inverting amplifier
+# Inverting amplifier
-The goal is to understand a non inverting amplifier.
+The goal is to understand an inverting amplifier.

 # Goals
 - [x] Document schematic in Kicad